 Artists Magazine: This Artist Tells the Stories of People of Color in Black and White

-“People of color have to live with the burden of past and present discriminations and injustices every day,” says artist Kohshin Finley.
+“People of colour have to live with the burden of past and present discriminations and injustices every day,” says artist Kohshin Finley.
 “The subjects I paint have only become stronger because of this burden, and have not become weakened by it.”

 From Conversations to Powerful Portraiture